CoAdapTree/varscan_pipeline/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/559e9dd133a04f838a87582e79f0587b)](https://www.codacy.com/app/brandonlind/poolseq_pipline?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=CoAdaptree/poolseq_pipline&amp;utm_campaign=Badge_Grade)
 [![codecov](https://codecov.io/gh/CoAdaptree/poolseq_pipeline/branch/master/graph/badge.svg)](https://codecov.io/gh/CoAdaptree/poolseq_pipeline)

-# VarScan and CRISP poolseq pipeline
+# VarScan poolseq pipeline

-Call SNPs and INDELs across pooled populations using CRISP and VarScan.
+Call SNPs and INDELs across pooled populations using VarScan.

 ---
 ## Assumed environment
 1. Access to an HPC with a scheduler (e.g., slurm, SGE, PBS, TORQUE) - this pipeline assumes slurm with the Compute Canada servers in mind (not meant as a deployable 'program')
-1. Ability to install a virtual environment with python 3.7 (eg: `virtualenv --no-download ~/py3`)
-    1. source env within `$HOME/.bashrc` on the last line of the file (eg `source ~/py3/bin/activate` for virutalenv)
 1. Ability to load the following modules via:
     1. `module load bwa/0.7.17`
+    1. `module load fastp/0.19.5`
+    1. `module load java`
     1. `module load samtools/1.9`
     1. `module load picard/2.18.9`
     1. `module load gatk/3.8` and `module load gatk/4.1.0.0`
     1. `module load bcftools/1.9`
-1. Download and install CRISP (commit `60966e7`): https://sites.google.com/site/vibansal/software/crisp
-    1. In `$HOME/.bashrc` export the path to the CRISP folder.
-        ```export CRISP_DIR=/path/to/crisp/folder```
-1. Download and install VarScan (`VarScan.v2.4.3.jar`): https://github.com/dkoboldt/varscan
+1. Download and install VarScan (`VarScan.v2.4.3.jar`).
+The path to the jar executable will be exported in `bash_variables` below.
+Download VarScan from here: https://github.com/dkoboldt/varscan
-    1. In `$HOME/.bashrc` export path to the VarScan folder. eg: `export VARSCAN_DIR=/path/to/varscan/folder`
-1. copy the following into your `$HOME/.bashrc` file so that the `def-someuser` reflects your non-RAC compute canada account.
+1. In the `parentdir` folder that contains the fastq files, copy the following into a file called `bash_variables`.
+The `def-someuser` reflects your compute canada account that you would like to use to submit jobs.
 If you have multiple accounts available, the pipeline will balance load among them (you choose these accounts during 00_start execution).
 The following is needed to submit jobs before the pipeline balances load.
+See example file in GitHub repository.
     ```
     export SLURM_ACCOUNT=def-someuser
     export SBATCH_ACCOUNT=$SLURM_ACCOUNT
     export SALLOC_ACCOUNT=$SLURM_ACCOUNT
+    export PYTHONPATH="${PYTHONPATH}:$HOME/pipeline"
+    export SQUEUE_FORMAT="%.8i %.8u %.15a %.68j %.3t %16S %.10L %.5D %.4C %.6b %.7m %N (%r)"
+    export VARSCAN_DIR=/project/def-yeaman/CoAdepTree/apps
+    # placeholder for python environment activation (see below)
     ```
+    1. The following is assumed regarding the name of slurm accounts found by `sshare -U --user $USER --format=Account`:
+        1. The total character length of the account name is less than 15 - the full slurm account name will need to appear in the ACCOUNT column output from `squeue -u $USER` (using exported `SQUEUE_FORMAT` above); if not, increase the digits in `SQUEUE_FORMAT` from `%0.15a` to eg `%0.20a`.
+        1. The characters in the account name that come before an underscore are sufficient to distinguish unique accounts - if the account name does not have an underscore then this is fine.
+        1. The accounts that the user would like to use end in `_cpu` (as opposed to eg `_gpu`).
+The pipeline will skip over non-`_cpu` accounts.
+1. Ability to install virtual environment with python 3.7 (e.g., virtualenv --no-download ~/py3`)
+    1. Add the appropriate activation command to the `bash_variables` file (eg `source ~/py3/bin/activate` for virutalenv)
+1. The reference fasta file should be uncompressed (eg. ref.fa not ref.fa.gz), and the following commands should be executed before starting pipeline:
+    1. `bwa index ref.fa`
+    1. `samtools faidx ref.fa`
 1. clone the pipeline repo's master branch to the server and create a symlink in `$HOME` so that it can be accessed via `$HOME/pipeline`